invictus717/MetaTransformer/Graph/README.md

 ```
 *Note that the installation may be a little different from [TokenGT](https://github.com/jw9730/tokengt), but we've tested it.*

+There is no need for manually preparing data, it can be direcly downloaded and pre-processed for the first time with the [fairseq](https://github.com/facebookresearch/fairseq) library.

 ## Train & Evaluate Models
 * With a frozen backbone:
 ```bash